phac-nml/irida-next/docs-site/docs/user/organization/members/group-and-project-members.md

 - Group 1 has a subgroup Subgroup 1
 - Project 1 belongs to Subgroup 1
 - User 0 has the inherited membership in Project 1 through the ancestor (Group 1) of Subgroup 1 with the **Maintainer** role

+## Direct Shared Membership

+When the project belongs to a group, if a user is added directly to a project, and then shared with a group and then is shared with a group, the minimum of the effective group access level and the user's access level in the project applies

+For Example:

+## Inherited Shared Membership

+When the project belongs to a group, if a user is a member of the group or any of it's ancestors, and then is shared with a group, the minimum of the effective group access level and the user's access level in their group applies

+For Example:

 ## Add members to a group